openenergymonitor/learn/view/electricity-monitoring/ct-sensors/introduction.md

 If open-circuited with current flowing in the primary, the transformer secondary will attempt to continue driving current into what is effectively an infinite impedance.
 This will produce a high and potentially dangerous voltage across the secondary [1]

-Some CT'shave built-in protection.
+Some CT's have built-in protection.
 Some have protective Zener diodes as is the case with the SCT-013-000 recommended for use in this project.
 If the CT is of the 'voltage output' type, it has a built in burden resistor.
 Thus, it cannot be open-circuited.

 #### Installing a CT